yiisoft/yii2/docs/guide/rest-authentication.md

 be used.
 Therefore, each request should come with some sort of authentication credentials because the user authentication status may not be maintained by sessions or cookies.
 A common practice is to send a secret access token with each request to authenticate the user.
-Since an access token can be used to uniquely identify and authenticate a user, **the API requests should always be sent via HTTPS to prevent from man-in-the-middle (MitM) attacks**.
+Since an access token can be used to uniquely identify and authenticate a user, **API requests should always be sent via HTTPS to prevent from man-in-the-middle (MitM) attacks**.

 There are different ways to send an access token: